osusam28/ideajam-dash/README.md

 __admin / adminpj22__
 This is the main dashboard that displays the rendered word cloud, as well as the songs that have been submitted and their count.

-Also uses an adaptation of [d3 layout](https://github.com/jasondavies/d3-cloud) word cloud library.
-This functionality is still in progress.